Fort Pierce, Florida: Lincoln Park

 The neighborhood of Lincoln Park, the area north of Moore's Creek, originated as Edgartown.
 The renowned writer, Zora Neale Hurston lived in the neighborhood.
 In its heyday in the 1950s and 1960s, a thriving African-American community, centered along Avenue D. It was the county's center for African-American businesses and the Lincoln Theater on Avenue D. Lincoln Park Academy is situated in the neighborhood on Avenue I, west of North 17th Street.

 The Florida Highwaymen

 Lincoln Park each February hosts a celebration of the artwork of the African-American collective of landscape artists formed in the 1950s.
 Local artist A.E.
 Backus mentored many of the artists at his gallery.
 Several of the artists got their start at Lincoln Park Academy under the leadership of teacher Zanobia Jefferson.
 Art historian Jim Fitch in 1994 gave the group the name of 'the Highwaymen'.
 Over the course of 2001 to 2020, Gary Monroe wrote several books on the artwork of the 26 artists known as Highwaymen (including one woman).

+2024 tornado

+On October 9th, 2024, a deadly EF3 tornado would be spawned by Hurricane Milton and occurred within the Fort Pierce area with estimated windspeeds of 160 MPH causing 6 deaths.